 - If there is a local infection or wound in the area

 - If you are taking blood thinners or have hemophilia.
 Those who are taking blood thinners may be eligible for IMS with prior consultation and approval in writing from the doctor.

-Looking for acupuncture & IMS in Clayton Heights, Surrey, BC?
+Looking for acupuncture & IMS in White Rock, South Surrey, BC?